-Duration of Effects: Minor, temporary effects are those that may occur only during a specific phase of the project, such as during construction or commissioning activities.
-Permanent effects are those that would occur over a longer duration, such as the lifetime of the project's operation.
+Duration of Effects: Short-term effects are those that may occur only during a specific phase of the project, such as during construction or commissioning activities.
+Long-term effects are those that would occur over a longer duration, such as the lifetime of the project's operation.